 Image: Changing Diapers © Tatsumi Orimoto

-Mark Gisbourne is a curator and critic, formally a Tutor and Lecturer at The Courtauld Institute and Slade School Of Fine Art, as well at Sotherby’s Institute.
+Dr Mark Gisbourne is an art historian, curator and critic, formally a Tutor and Lecturer at The Courtauld Institute and Slade School Of Fine Art, as well at Sotherby’s Institute.
 He is a member of the Editorial Advisory Board and correspondent for art.es in Berlin.

 “Is what you see what I see?”